-None of our current directors also serves as a director of another reporting issuer (or the equivalent).
+None of our current directors also serves as a director of another reporting issuer (or the equivalent), other than our Chairman, Patrick McDonald, who is a director and Chief Executive Officer of Carbon Energy Corporation (OTC).
+Carbon Energy Corporation is a reporting company under U.S. federal securities laws.